predatorray/kubectl-tmux-exec/README.md

 4. Install the dependencies. ([Wiki: How-to-Install-Dependencies](https://github.com/predatorray/kubectl-tmux-exec/wiki/How-to-Install-Dependencies))

-# Usage
+## Usage

 To execute this script as a [plugin]((https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/)), a `kubectl` version prior to `1.12.0` is required and the latest version is preferred.
-But you can execute the script directly like `kubectl-tmux_exec [...ARGS]` if it is not supported.
+Alternatively, you can also execute the script directly like `kubectl-tmux_exec [...ARGS]` if it is not supported.

-If it is supported, you can check if the script has been added to kubectl's plugin list by
+By executing the command below, you can check if the script has been successfully added.

 ```sh
 kubectl plugin list